HiImKarl/HiImKarl.github.io/_posts/2017-1-23-Learning-AVL-Trees-2.md

 # Issues with our current tree

-We would perhaps like to, as previously described, unify our find and erase functions, implement iterators, and perhaps use O(1) memory in insert/find/erase operations.
-We cannot do this with our current tree structure, we will need to be able to traverse up the tree.
+We would perhaps like to, as previously described, unify our find and erase functions, and allow iteration through the tree.
+We cannot do this with our current tree structure, as we will need to be able to traverse up the tree.
 Let's do that [next](https://hiimkarl.github.io//Learning-AVL-Trees-3/).

 * [AVL 1](https://hiimkarl.github.io//Learning-AVL-Trees-1/)
 * [AVL 2](https://hiimkarl.github.io//Learning-AVL-Trees-2/)